 7. Somto Seeks

-Somto Seeks was created by Somto Ugwueze, a Nigerian-American traveler who launched the blog in 2017 after remembering how to love life in Spain.
+Somto Seeks was created by Somto Ugwueze, a Nigerian-American traveler who launched the blog in 2017 after rediscovering her love for life in Spain.
 She started writing to share what she was learning as a first-time solo traveler – and to help other women feel more confident doing the same.

 Over time, the blog has grown into a practical resource for destination guides, mindset tips, and planning tools.
 Somto has a clear focus on encouraging independent travel, especially for women traveling on their own for the first time.